-Buccal fat removal can help reduce facial fullness, enhance the natural contours of your face, and help you achieve your desired look.
 It is difficult to target fat in a specific area of your body and the fat around the face tends to be highly resistant to diet and exercise.
-This guide will give you everything you need to know about the benefits, risks, and side effects, and surgical process of buccal fat pad reduction to help determine if the procedure is right for you.
+This guide will give you everything you need to know about the benefits, risks and side effects, and surgical process of buccal fat removal to help determine if the procedure is right for you.

 What is Buccal Fat Pad Removal?